mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 > Ts’ao Shan said, “How can it be avoided in a boiling cauldron or among the coals of a furnace?”
 The monk said, “The multitude of sufferings cannot reach there.”

 I think so.
 Because you are already right in the middle of the heat.
-No space to suffer.
-It’s already there.
+[There is] no space to suffer; it’s already there.
 Do you understand?

-For instance, burning in a big furnace.
+For instance, [if you’re] burning in a big furnace.
 It’s not necessary to do, *[laughter,]* but let’s imagine you’re right in there.
 Well, if you die, then very naturally your body is carried directly to the big furnace, [...] and you’re immediately burning.
-A dead body doesn’t say anything, but if you’re alive, then right there, well you can’t explain, just *[fwoosh]*, that’s all.
+A dead body doesn’t say anything, but if you’re alive and *right there*, well, you can’t scream, just *[fwoosh]*, that’s all.

 *[Tape change.]*

 ...
 You cannot scream.
 So, no suffering.
 No space to impose the feeling of suffering.
 Just immediate.

-So that’s why here it says, “The multitude of sufferings cannot reach there.”
-It means, when it is hot, you should be right in the middle of the heat, but you shouldn’t be confused by the heat – because if you’re confused by the heat, you are not right in the middle of the heat, you are looking at the heat at a distance, fighting. *[He chuckles.]* That’s why it’s [hot]; so there’s lots of suffering you can get.
-But if you are really one with the heat right in the middle of the heat, that is the best way to avoid [suffering].
+So that’s why it says here, “The multitude of sufferings cannot reach there.”
+It means, when it is hot, you should be right in the middle of the heat, but you shouldn’t be confused by the heat – because if you’re confused by the heat, you are not right in the middle of the heat, you are looking at the heat at a distance, *[he chuckles,]* fighting. [...]
+So there’s lots of suffering you can get.
+But if you are really one with the heat, right in the middle of the heat, that is the best way to avoid [suffering].
 Anyway, no heat.

 [In other words], when it is hot, usually people are very confused.
 But you shouldn’t be confused, because if you are confused, you are completely carried away, or you are not centered.
 Be centered.
 You must be what you are, always.
-Even though your mind is inside of your six consciousnesses, always burning, screaming, but anyway, even physically, be quiet, be present there.
-And then very naturally, your mind gradually [...]
+Even though your mind is inside of your six consciousnesses, always burning, screaming – still, even [if only] physically, be quiet, be present there.
+And then very naturally, your mind gradually follows it.
 But physically, if you scream or if you dance, it’s pretty hard; simultaneously mind also follows it.
 So that’s why [you should] be present there but not confused.
 As best as you can, you should deal with what you are, right in the middle of the heat.
 That means you shouldn’t ignore the heat, but on the other hand, you cannot attach to the heat.

 If you ignore heat, you don’t care [...]
 When I was at Eiheiji monastery, a friend of mine was always showing off how strong he was.
 Right in the middle of winter, he would wear just a thin kimono.
 No [undershirt] (*juban*), just underpants, and a very thin kimono.
 And this koromo was a summer koromo; it’s not warm. *[He laughs.]* So he was always showing off, saying to me, “Hey – how many clothes do you wear?
 Look at me!” *[Laughter.]*